odoo/documentation/inventory/overview/process/initial_stock.rst

 Once you have created all your *storable products*, you can create an *inventory adjustment* to determine their current stock level in Odoo.
-You therefore need to go to *Operations > Inventory Adjustments* and create a new one.
+You therefore need to go to :menuselection:`Operations --> Inventory Adjustments` and create a new one.

 .. image:: media/initial_stock_03.png